McGill-ECSE321-Fall2019/project-group-14/README.md

 Our software solution implements the tutor point of view.
 Features include applying for a position, login in to an account, setting hourly rates and availabilities, viewing other tutors, accepting a student's request for a tutoring session and reviewing a student after a session.

-Tools that were used include: Eclipse, Spring Boot, Gradle, UML Lab, Heroku, Draw.io & LucidChart
+Tools that were used include: Eclipse, Spring Boot, Gradle, UML Lab, Heroku, Draw.io & LucidChart, Vue.js, Bootstrap

 ## Teamwork Report: